wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 1. Click **New** at the bottom of the page, then click **Compute**, ** Website**, and **Quick Create**.
 Provide a **URL** for your  Website and select the **Region** for your  Website.
 Finally, click **Create  Website**.

     ![Select Quick Create  Website](./media/web-sites-php-create-web-sites/select-quickcreate-Website.png)

 <!-- keep by customization: end -->
-6. Configure Git publishing for your newly created web app by following the instructions at [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).
+6. Configure Git publishing for your newly created web site by following the instructions at [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).

 ## Application Overview